SaniieMustafaieva/Saniie_Mustafaieva/README.md

 # How to generate report

-`npm run gen-report` # to run tests with metodata generation for report

-`npm run report` # to create HTML report
+`npm run report` # to create HTML report in test/report folder